tweag/python-monorepo-example/2018-06-27-funflow-example.md

 returnA -< compiledFile
 ```

-The algorithm for building the flow is straightforward.
+The code for building the flow is straightforward.

 First, we do some file processing to get the dependent _source files_
 (in steps 1 & 2).